greenzorro/image-unifier/README.md

 https://greenzorro.github.io/image-unifier/example.mp4

 The other script for size limiting works in a similar way.
-There is no need for another example video.
+There is no need for another example video, I guess.

 Simply download ZIP to try them out.